-If you do have a larger desktop audience, then the multi-column allow your apps to use the entier screen.
+If you have a desktop audience, then the multi-column option will allow your Apps to use the entire screen.

-“Action starts a new row (page break)” will cause the target action to appear to the left of a larger screen (as if you used a carriage return) and will further cause the following actions to line up with the top of the target action.
-This allows you to create straight line page breaks when appropriate.
+“Action starts a new row (page break)” will cause the target Action to appear to the left of a larger screen (as if you used a line return) and will cause the following Actions to line up with at the top.

-"Action starts a new centered row" will cause the action to appear alone in the center column.
-If you want the desktop view of your app to mimic the mobile view, then select this format option for all of the actions in the app.
+"Action starts a new centered row" will cause the Action to appear alone in the center column.

-“Tethered to the bottom of the previous action” or “...to the top of the following action” you will cause an action to bind itself to an adjacent action so they always appear together, no-matter the size screen.
+“Tethered to the bottom of the previous Action” or “...to the top of the following Action” will cause an Action to bind itself to an adjacent Action so they always appear together.

 - To cause a floating “Menu” action to stretch across the page.
 This looks good for placing contact links right under the profile header.

-- To cause any action to stretch across the page for organizational purposes.
-This can look good if the action preview metadata does not include an image (but might not if it does) so be sure and look at the app on a desktop display when you choose the full-width option.
+- To cause any Action to stretch across the page for organizational purposes.
+This can look good if the Action preview metadata does not include an image (but might not if it does).

-Remember that these formatting selections will not affect on the mobile experience of your app.
+Remember that these formatting selections will not affect the mobile experience of your App.
 They are designed to allow you to deliver the best possible experience on larger screen formats.

 Also note that actions are color-coded on the “App Edit” page.
-This gives you a quick visual cue that as action has special formatting.
-This is especially useful when an action is used in more than one app.
-You might need to copy an action to create a unique version if the formatting need is different in different apps.
+This gives you a quick visual cue that an Action has special formatting.
+This is especially useful when an Action is used in more than one App.
+You might need to copy an Action to create a unique version if the formatting need is different in a different App.